OWRC/interpolants/modelling/particleTracking/index.md

 As the ORMGP continually adds numerical models into our [Numerical Model Custodianship Program](https://owrc.github.io/snapshots/md/numerical-model-custodianship-program.html) they become available for inclusion into the particle tracking tool.
 Not all models are included into the tool, but are included either by request, or simply for the sake of covering as much of our jurisdiction as possible.

-As of the date of this snapshot (listed below), the particle tracking from the following models have been made live online:
+As of the date of this snapshot (listed below), the particle tracking from the following models have been made live online, ordered in priority:

-1. Regional model (MODFLOW)
+1. Durham 2021 (MODFLOW)
 1. Halton Tier-3 (FEFLOW)
 1. Oro-Hawkestone (MODFLOW)
 <!-- 1.
 South Halton (MODFLOW) -->